CPAN-Security/security.metacpan.org/docs/readinglist.md

     * Chapter I, Article 3: Definitions (pages 136-146)
     * Chapter I, Article 9, Point 1. (b-c): Stakeholder consultation (pages 155-156)
     * Chapter II — Obligations of Economic Operators and Provisions in relation to Free and Open-Source Software
-        * Article 13, Obligations of manufaActurers (pages 161-175)
+        * Article 13, Obligations of Manufacturers (pages 161-175)
         * **Article 14**, Reporting obligations of manufacturers (pages 176-184)
         * **Article 15**, Voluntary reporting (pages 185-186)
         * Article 16, Establishment of a single reporting platform (pages 187-192)
         * Article 17, Other provisions related to reporting (pages 193-195)
-        * Article 18, Authorised representatives (pages 195-196)
+        * Article 18, Authorized representatives (pages 195-196)
         * Article 19, Obligations of importers (pages 197-201)
         * Article 20, Obligations of distributors (pages 202-205)
         * Article 21, Cases in which obligations of manufacturers apply to importers and distributors (page 205)